CollinLBauer/collinlbauer.github.io/_posts/2021-04-12-So-I-decided-to-pick-up-Blender.md

 ---
 layout: post
-title: "Modding Halo: So I decided to pick up Blender"
+title: "So I decided to pick up Blender"
 date: 2021-04-12
 category: "portfolio"
+next: "/portfolio/2021/04/19/The-Halo-Game-Engine.html"
+next_title: "The Halo Game Engine"
 ---

 For a long time now, I have wanted to start a new project - something I can enjoy and be proud of once finished.
 I have tried a number of things before, including web apps, plugins for some games, contributions to open source projects - but outside of school work, nothing ever really stuck, until today.
 Over this next Summer, I will be researching and putting effort into learning how to model, texture, animate, and script for one of my favorite game franchises.
 At the end, I hope to have created and published some very fun experiences for others to enjoy.